 Some decking woods can take years to gray, so if you want the same gentle colorway to complement a planting scheme, painting the deck is a speedy shortcut to the same look.

-If your deck is surrounded by fencing, choose a color you can use to paint both it and the fence for an area that really does say ‘outdoor room’.
+If your deck is surrounded by fencing or deck planting, choose a color you can use to paint both it and the fence for an area that really does say ‘outdoor room’.

 Select a shade that will reflect the light and recede from the eye for painting what are the walls and the floor of an exterior room to keep it bright and open.
 They’ll also reflect candlelight for a deck that’s atmospheric after dusk.

 This trick is particularly useful at enhancing space – perfect if you are looking for small garden decking ideas.

 In this backyard, the deck has been designed around the beautiful trees that bring shade at the water’s edge, and the dark deck color echoes the shade of the bark.
 It’s a strategy that harmonizes the natural and the built parts of the garden so they look as if they’re meant to be together.